Minas Gerais: Religion

+Almost four million inhabitants are evangelical.
+According to the number of followers, the Assembleias de Deus (more than seven hundred thousand followers), the Baptist Church (more than five hundred thousand followers) and the Foursquare Church (almost three hundred and fifty thousand adherents) stand out.
+Around 420 thousand people in the state are followers of Spiritism, whose important promoter in Brazil was the Minas Gerais-born medium Chico Xavier.
+There are also several other religious minorities in the state, including Umbanda and Candomblé, which together have less than twenty thousand followers and whose rituals are sometimes confused with folk traditions.
+Almost a million people, in turn, consider themselves irreligious, of which around seventy thousand are atheists and just over seven thousand are agnostics.

 Economy

 Minas Gerais is the second-largest consumer market in Brazil, behind the state of São Paulo.
 It shares 10.4% of the Brazilian consumer market.
 Companies of this Brazilian state have access to 49% of the Brazilian consumer market, with estimated consumption potential of 223 billion US dollars.
 The service sector is the largest component of GDP at 47.1%, followed by the industrial sector at 44.1%. agriculture represents 8.8% of GDP (2004).
 Main exports: mineral products 44.4%, metals 15.8%, vegetable products 13%, precious metals 5.5%, foodstuffs 4.9%, transportation 3.5% (2012).

 Its share of the Brazilian economy in 2005 was 9%.

 Minas Gerais had an industrial GDP of R $128.4 billion in 2017, equivalent to 10.7% of the national industry.
 It employs 1,069,469 workers in the industry.
 The main industrial sectors are: construction (17.9%), extraction of metallic minerals (15.2%), food (13.4%), industrial services of public utility, such as electricity and water (10.8%) and metallurgy (10.5%).
 These 5 sectors concentrate 67.8% of the state's industry.

 Minas Gerais is a major producer of milk, coffee and other agricultural commodities, as well as minerals.
 The state has marked economic divisions.
 The southern part of the state (close to the São Paulo and Rio de Janeiro state borders) has several mid-sized cities with solid industrial bases such as Juiz de Fora, Varginha, Pouso Alegre, and Poços de Caldas, as well as Ipatinga in the east of the state, which is also a modern and major industrial city and Itabira, considered mother city of mining company Vale, that has stocks quoted in Bovespa and NYSE.
 The northeastern region is marked by poverty, but Governador Valadares and Teófilo Otoni attract foreign traders for the semi-precious gems such as topaz and sapphire.
 In Teófilo Otoni, some companies are also attracted because of Brazilian Export Processing Zone, a free trade area.